 Don't just read it.
 Do it.
 Many of the things I explain in this book are hard to explain in words.
-My suggestion is to read a bit, go out and try what you read, then come back and read some more.
+Read a bit, go out and try what you read, then come back and read some more.
 Keep doing this until you don't need the book anymore.
 Then write your own book.
 Seriously.
 Everyone has their own unique way of doing this work.
 Find yours.